Mogankumar/Healthcare-Simple-RAG/README.md

 A RAG-based system that lets you ask plain English questions about Medicare coverage policies and get cited, grounded answers.

-Built this because prior auth is one of the most painful parts of healthcare admin — a billing coordinator can spend 20+ minutes digging through CMS policy documents to answer something like "is this MRI covered?"
+Built this because prior auth is one of the most painful parts of healthcare admin, a billing coordinator can spend 20+ minutes digging through CMS policy documents to answer something like "is this MRI covered?"
 This brings that down to a few seconds.

 ## What it does